 A user primitive is the interface a layer provides to access its services, SCCP Provides request primitives, to request a service from the layer and Indication primitives, to inform events received from the network.

 Sccp Primitives (Connection Less)

-Belongs to the class 0 and 1.
-No prior logical connection is setup.
+Belongs to classes 0 and 1.
+No prior logical connection is set up.
 The messages are routed based on the called party address parameter.
 Class 0 messages are delivered not in sequence while class 1 messages delivered in sequence.
 ISUP and TCAP use connectionless SCCP protocol.